cdoremus/angular-youtube/README.md

 ## TODOs
 Additional work can be done on the project beyond its original requirements to make it more useful.
 This includes:

-- Allow the user to click on a data table row to display the video content on a separate page so the video can be viewed and the complete description read.
-This functionality would be encapsulated in a new component and application routing modified to route to this component based on a route parameter containing the value of the `Video.videoId` field.

-- Cache the content of each paginated page's data.
-A start on this functionality has been done in `PagedVideoDataCacheService`.
-Each page's cache data would include a timestamp to facilitate cache expiration.
-This would save on YouTube API usage costs or limits.

 - Move the YouTube Data API key into an environmental variable set at the command line.